Washington knocks off No. 24 Oregon State 24-21 on late FG

 Washington (7-2, 4-2 Pac-12) won its third straight and kept alive its slim hopes of finding a spot in Las Vegas in the conference title game.
 Penix, the nation’s leader in passing, was 30 of 52 for 298 yards and a 24-yard touchdown pass on third-and-goal to Jack Westover in the third quarter.

-Wayne Taulapapa ran for two touchdowns for the Huskies, the second coming early in the fourth quarter to tie the score at 21-21.
+Wayne Taulapapa ran for two touchdowns for Washington, the second coming early in the fourth quarter to tie the score at 21-21.
 Rome Odunze had seven receptions for 102 yards.

-“It just gives us that mentality that we’re gonna go out there and fight no matter what,” Odunze said.

 The game wasn’t without some typical late-night Pac-12 wackiness.
 Blustery winds affected the passing and kicking game all night and the game was stopped for 25 minutes early in the fourth quarter after partial power outage took down some of the stadium lights illuminating the field.